WeZZard/Gatsblog/content/_posts/2023-01-15-a-study-of-llvm-adt-ilist-iplist-and-simple-ilist/index.md

 ### Tagging

-Since there is only one pair of node pointers on an `ilist_node`-inherited class, we can imply that instances of such a class are only able to be added to one intrusive list at the same time.
+Since there is only one pair of node pointers on an `ilist_node`-inherited class, we can imply that instances of such a class are only able to be added to one intrusive list at one time.
 But with `ilist_tag`, a node can be stored in multiple LLVM intrusive lists.

 Here is an example in LLVM's doc: